 See full image galleries of all the winning and shortlisted projects here.

-Award for New House under 200 m2 supported by Artedomus.
+The award for New House under 200m2 is supported by Artedomus.